MrShankarAryal/Advanced-Computer-Programming---IOE-TU-Nepal-all-Necessary-important-code-/Expectation Handeling/ReadMe.md

+# IOE Advanced Computer Programing Guide Insight Solution Code
-# Python Exception and File Handling Guide
+## Python Exception and File Handling Guide

 This guide covers essential concepts of exception handling and file handling in Python, focusing on practical and concise explanations for effective programming.
 It is based on the course *Advanced Computer Programming* by Er.
 Mukesh Kumar Pokhrel at Khwopa College of Engineering.